-Aerodynamics is the way air moves around things.
+Aerodynamics is the way objects move through air.
 The rules of aerodynamics explain how an airplane is able to fly.
-Anything that moves through air reacts to aerodynamics.
-A rocket blasting off the launch pad and a kite in the sky react to aerodynamics.
-Aerodynamics even acts on cars, since air flows around cars.
+Anything that moves through air is affected by aerodynamics, from a rocket blasting off, to a kite flying.
+Since they are surrounded by air, even cars are affected by aerodynamics.

 What Are the Four Forces of Flight?

 The four forces of flight are lift, weight, thrust and drag.
 These forces make an object move up and down, and faster or slower.
-How much of each force there is changes how the object moves through the air.
+The amount of each force compared to its opposing force determines how an object moves through the air.

 What Is Weight?

 Gravity is a force that pulls everything down to Earth.
 Weight is the amount of gravity multiplied by the mass of an object.
 Weight is also the downward force that an aircraft must overcome to fly.
 A kite has less mass and therefore less weight to overcome than a jumbo jet, but they both need the same thing in order to fly -- lift.

 Lift is the push that lets something move up.
 It is the force that is the opposite of weight.
 Everything that flies must have lift.
 For an aircraft to move upward, it must have more lift than weight.
 A hot air balloon has lift because the hot air inside is lighter than the air around it.
 Hot air rises and carries the balloon with it.
 A helicopter's lift comes from the rotor blades.
 Their motion through the air moves the helicopter upward.
 Lift for an airplane comes from its wings.